datastax/spark-cassandra-connector/doc/15_python.md

 To enable Cassandra access the Spark Cassandra Connector assembly jar must be included on both the driver and executor classpath for the PySpark Java Gateway.
-This can be done by starting the PySpark shell similarlly to how the spark shell is started.
+This can be done by starting the PySpark shell similarly to how the spark shell is started.
 The preferred method is now to use the Spark Packages website. http://spark-packages.org/package/datastax/spark-cassandra-connector